Dealing with difficult behaviour: Nosy people

-Have you ever spilled the beans on yourself or on somebody else?
-You’re at a party, social gathering or work event, or passing someone you know in the street or corridor when they casually ask you a ‘nosey’ question; suddenly you’re telling them, against your wishes and better judgement, about work colleagues, family, friends, or yourself personally, your age, finances, political and religious views.
-Telling all may leave you feeling exposed, anxious or unsettled; you might feel angry with yourself and resentful of the ‘nosey’ person.
+Suddenly you’re telling them (against your wishes and better judgement), about work colleagues, family, friends, or yourself personally, your age, finances, political and religious views.
+Telling all may leave you feeling exposed, anxious or unsettled; you might feel angry with yourself and resentful of the ‘nosy’ person.

-Is there such a thing as a nosey question?
+Is there such a thing as a nosy question?
 Two people can feel totally differently about the same question.
-If you’re out of work you might not feel like answering “What do you do?” but if you love your job you’ll probably be delighted to talk.
-You may be happy to answer a question socially but feel reticent at work.
+If you’re out of work you might not feel like answering “What do you do?” but, if you love your job, you’ll probably be delighted to talk.

 Where do you live?